Shoeburyness: Pig's Bay

-Ex Gatwick Express British Railways Mark 2 coaches in a siding at Pig's Bay.
+Former Gatwick Express Mark 2 coaches in a siding at Pig's Bay.
 Just visible at the extreme left is some former Northern line 1972 Stock.

 Pig's Bay is a coastal area in the east of Shoeburyness.
 The main entrance to the site is at Blackgate Road, Shoeburyness.
 This is also the gateway to the island of Foulness, the third largest island off the coast of England.

 The bay is the site of MoD Shoeburyness, a military installation established in 1849 and which is still used as a firing range.
 The Bay is home to Shoeburyness Boom, a World War II and Cold War defensive boom that is a Scheduled Monument.

 One of the other uses of the site is the storage and scrapping of old railway vehicles.
-It has its own private railway network, stretching for around six miles, linked to one of the sidings at Network Rail's Shoeburyness c2c electrical multiple unit depot by means of two unmanned level crossings across Shoeburyness High Street and Blackgate Road, respectively.
+It has its own private railway network, stretching for around six miles; it is linked to one of the sidings at Network Rail's Shoeburyness c2c electric multiple unit depot by means of two unmanned level crossings across Shoeburyness High Street and Blackgate Road respectively.

-The front locomotive of the passenger train involved in the 1997 Southall rail crash – when an InterCity 125 train collided with a freight train, killing seven people – was scrapped here, being cut up by Serco three years after the incident once the inquiry had been completed.
+The front Class 43 locomotive of the passenger train involved in the 1997 Southall rail crash – when an InterCity 125 collided with a freight train, killing seven people – was scrapped here.
+It was cut up by Serco three years after the incident, once the inquiry had been completed.